Christo92/react-crud/README.md

 # React-CRUD

 Little project to create a crud with ReactJS.
-The first branch use only ReactJS and the second one use Redux to have a better visual of the state
+The first branch 'react-only' use only ReactJS and the second one (redux-crud) use Redux to have a better visual of the state

 ### Packages used